Daredevil: Born Again: Viewership

 The two-episode premiere received 7.5 million views on Disney+ in its first five days, according to Disney; the company defines a view as total stream time divided by runtime.
 This was the biggest debut on Disney+ for 2025 at that point, and was compared to the two-episode debut of fellow MCU Disney+ series Agatha All Along (2024), which had 9.3 million views within its first seven days of streaming.

 Critical response

-For the first season, review aggregator website Rotten Tomatoes reported an 87% approval score with an average rating of 7.75/10, based on 211 reviews.
-The website's critics consensus reads, "Resurrecting Charlie Cox's Daredevil with his virtues intact—namely Vincent D'Onofrio as his terrifying adversary—Born Again is an ambitious and at times ungainly crime saga that marks a mature tonal shift for the MCU."
-Metacritic, which uses a weighted average, assigned a score of 69 out of 100 based on 30 critics, indicating "generally favorable" reviews.
-Critics overall found the season to have exceeded expectations and highlighted the character-driven storytelling and performances, particularly those of Cox and D'Onofrio.
-Some were unsure whether it was better or worse than the original Daredevil series, which received more positive reviews according to Rotten Tomatoes.
+On review aggregator Rotten Tomatoes, 87% of 224 critics gave the first season a positive review, and the average of rated reviews was 7.70 out of 10.
+The critics consensus reads, "Resurrecting Charlie Cox's Daredevil with his virtues intact—namely Vincent D'Onofrio as his terrifying adversary—Born Again is an ambitious and at times ungainly crime saga that marks a mature tonal shift for the MCU."
+Metacritic, which uses a weighted average, assigned a score of 69 out of 100 based on 33 critics, indicating "generally favorable" reviews.
+Critics said the season exceeded expectations and highlighted the character-driven storytelling and performances, particularly those of Cox and D'Onofrio.
+There were mixed feelings on how it compares to the original Daredevil series, and many critics acknowledged that the seams of the creative overhaul are visible in the season, with some comparing it to Frankenstein's monster.

+For the second season, Rotten Tomatoes reported that 86% of 133 critics gave a positive review, and the average of rated reviews was 7.85 out of 10.
+The critics consensus reads, "Daredevil: Born Again imbues its second season with rich substance thanks to devilishly good performances, punchier narrative momentum, and well-timed themes befitting this daring crusader."
+Metacritic assigned a score of 73 out of 100 based on 16 critics, again indicating "generally favorable" reviews.
+Critics praised the season as an improvement over the first and one of the best projects from Marvel Television, highlighting the action and the performances of Cox and D'Onofrio.
+Following the second season's release, Caroline Siede discussed the series' connections to the Netflix series for The A.V.
+Club.
+Siede felt efforts to connect the first season to the original series following the creative overhaul were "halfhearted", but the second season improved on this by fully embracing the Netflix series, with a central role for Page and various returning major and supporting characters, along with more thematic and aesthetic ties.
+Siede said the series was "synthesizing its two halves into a more cohesive whole" by retaining elements of the "glossier world of Born Again" that were working and would have been out of place in the Netflix series.